$_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

 Arts For All

-The Quick Center for the Arts at Fairfield University and the Bridgeport Public Schools (BPS) Department of Performing and Visual Arts (DPVA) are kicking off the second year of our expansive “Arts for All” partnership, designed to benefit BPS students and the greater community at large.
+The Quick Center for the Arts at Fairfield University and the Bridgeport Public Schools (BPS) Department of Performing and Visual Arts (DPVA) are kicking off the fifth year of our expansive “Arts for All” partnership, designed to benefit BPS students and the greater community-at-large.

-The partnership was guided by the shared belief that arts educational experiences have significant impact on students’ academic, social, and emotional outcomes.
+The partnership is guided by the shared belief that arts educational experiences have significant impact on students’ academic, social, and emotional outcomes.

-With a joint commitment of providing BPS students with arts access, high quality arts instruction, and exposure to diverse arts experiences, the partnership will impact over 3,000 students in grades K-12.
-The partnership goes far deeper than typical collaborations, providing direct access to well-known and emerging artists, opportunities for internship, and financial scholarships.
+With a joint commitment of providing BPS students with arts access, high quality arts instruction, and exposure to diverse arts experiences, the partnership will impact more than 3,000 students in grades K-12.
+Far deeper than typical collaborations, this partnership offers direct access to well-known and emerging artists, opportunities for internship, and financial scholarships.

-Additionally, high school juniors and seniors can pursue internships at the Quick Center to learn about potential career choices in arts administration in the areas of Programming, Marketing, Finance & Administration, Technical Theatre, and Development/Fundraising.
+• Additionally, high school juniors and seniors can pursue mentorships and internships at the Quick Center, to learn about potential career choices in arts administration in the areas of programming, marketing, finance & administration, technical theatre, and development/fundraising.

 The benefits of the partnership are not limited to Bridgeport students, nor the Bridgeport community.
 Rather, the benefits of fostering a lifetime engagement in arts and culture are far-reaching.